This Vietnamese banana waffle recipe is a fresh way to use your ripe bananas.

 - Vanilla extract

-- These banana waffles are delicious on their own, but I love pairing them with Vietnamese iced coffee or a warm Vietnamese egg coffee for a satisfying light meal.
+☕ Vietnamese coffee: These banana waffles are delicious on their own, but I love pairing them with Vietnamese iced coffee or a warm and creamy egg coffee.

-- If you’re not a fan of coffee, milk teas such as caramel milk tea are also a great choice.
+🧋 Milk Tea: If you’re not a fan of coffee, milk teas with boba pearls such as caramel milk tea, jasmine milk tea or Vietnamese milk tea are also great choices.

 Equipment